master-diet/master-diet-devops/README.md

 ## Usage of docker-compose.yml

-### Preparation
+### Preparation for development

-Run prepare.sh in order to clone repositories and copy docker-compose.yml there
+Run prepare_dev.sh in order to get all necessary files required to run the project:

 ```
-sh prepare.sh
+sh prepare_dev.sh
 ```

 ### Running